easai/SyncTime/README.md

 # SyncTime

-SyncTime zis a compact yet functional timekeeping system built around the ESP32.
+SyncTime is a compact yet functional timekeeping system built around the ESP32.
 It achieves real-time synchronization using NTP servers and displays the current time and date on an SH1106 OLED screen.

 ## Project Overview
 * Wi-Fi Connectivity: The ESP32 connects to a Wi-Fi network using credentials stored in config.h, ensuring modular security.